By Our Chef, Phillip Schaaf

 NY Strip, Béarnaise Butter, and Proper Pommes Frites

 The strip, which is sometimes called a NY Strip or Kansas City Steak, is comprised of a ¼ to ½ inch fat cap on top, a ridge of connective tissue and then a marbled whole muscle.
+The fat content sits somewhere between the ribeye and the tenderloin, so it’s not the meanest cut, but has less fat than the ribeye.
 Because of its composition, the ideal temperature for a strip loin is medium rare.
 If cooked rare, it can be a bit chewy, and anything over medium will likely seem tough.

 This dish, known as Steak Frites, is a classic dish with European origins, but has become quite popular worldwide with several variations on the theme.
 Traditionally, Steak Frites is served with a pan reduction of red wine and demi glace, which is a heavily reduced veal stock.
 Hollandaise or béarnaise sauce are also pretty common.
 Béarnaise is a variant of Hollandaise, which is made by emulsifying clarified butter into warmed egg yolks, along with a bit of lemon juice or white wine vinegar.
 We are going to simplify this a bit and make a béarnaise butter.
 This will have all of the flavor of béarnaise sauce, but without all of the whisking and worry that your sauce will break.
 There are three components to this dish, so it isn’t very difficult or time consuming, but it does require attention to detail and process.